Cross-Ray Neural Radiance Fields for Novel-view Synthesis from Unconstrained Image Collections: Cross-Ray Neural Radiance Fields

 Besides, we obtain an appearance feature $\mathcal{F}^{a}$ of an appearance image $\mathcal{I}_{a}$ by $\mathcal{F}^{a}=E_{\theta_2}(\mathcal{I}_{a})$.
 With $\mathcal{F}^{\mathrm{cr}}$ and $\mathcal{F}^{a}$, it is critical to find an effective fusion manner to inject image appearance into the scene representation.

 \textbf{Injecting appearance into scene representation.} {The key of our cross-ray appearance modeling is to exploit the potential cooperative relationship among the cross-ray features $\mathcal{F}^{\mathrm{cr}}$ to facilitate appearance modeling from the given appearance image $\mathcal{I}_{a}$ to the scene representation.
-To achieve this, we learn a transformation $\mT$ to align the transferred cross-ray features $\mT(\mF^{\mathrm{cr}})$ and the appearance feature $\mF^a$ with an auxiliary identity term, which is formulated as below,
+In other words, we seek a transformation operation that can transfer the style from a reference image and also retain the essential content during training.
+To this end, we learn a transformation $\mT$ to align the transferred cross-ray features $\mT(\mF^{\mathrm{cr}})$ and the appearance feature $\mF^a$ with an auxiliary identity term, which is formulated as below,

 where $\beta$ is a trade-off parameter and $\bP$ is a constant matrix for matching the transformed feature $\mT(\mF^{\mathrm{cr}})$ and $\mF^{\mathrm{cr}}$. } Next, we theoretically analyze the necessity of considering multiple rays to solve Problem (\ref{Prob: appearance modeling}) for appearance modeling.